The Ubuntu team has

 Finally, you may search for ‘Firefox’ from Activities overview screen and right-click to select bind it to dock launcher.

 Besides Mozilla Team PPA, you may also use the official Mozilla portable Linux package from its website.
 However, you have to download the package every time a new release is out!
-And, a third-party ubuntuzilla repository is available for choice.
+And, a third-party ubuntuzilla repository is also available for choice.